 Domestic partnership agreements in California are treated almost exactly the same as premarital agreements.
 The same code sections apply to the creation and enforceability of domestic partnership agreements as apply to premarital agreements between same sex and opposite sex couples that are getting married.

-We are experts in drafting and negotiating premarital agreements and domestic partnership agreements.
+Our San Diego domestic partnership agreement attorneys at Wilkinson & Finkbeiner are experts in drafting and negotiating premarital agreements and domestic partnership agreements.
 We are often surprised to see how other attorneys create and negotiate domestic partnership agreements, as they are often done extremely poorly and seriously risk unenforceability.
-Premarital agreements and DP agreements must be prepared and executed in a precise and careful manner.
+Premarital agreements and domestic partnership agreements must be prepared and executed in a precise and careful manner.

 There are minimal differences between prenup agreements between couples that are getting married and domestic partnership agreements between same-sex couples that intend on registering their domestic partnership.
 The main difference will be the provisions relating to non-California specific issues, like tax filing provisions and ERISA rights.

 The process to obtain a domestic partnership agreement is virtually the same as the process to obtain a prenup.
-Both parties need to be willing to sign a DP agreement.
-One party hires an attorney to prepare the first draft of the agreement, which is then sent to the other party and his/her attorney.
+Both parties need to be willing to sign a domestic partnership agreement.
+One party hires a family law attorney in San Diego to prepare the first draft of the agreement, which is then sent to the other party and his/her attorney.
 Both parties need to be represented by counsel, although the law allows for a waiver of counsel but it is presumed if that occurs that the agreement is unconscionable (and our firm does not participate in prenuptial agreements unless both parties are represented for that reason.)
 After the parties negotiate the final terms of their agreement and disclose their complete financial circumstances to the other party, the final agreement is circulated between the parties.
-The parties then wait 7 days before they can sign their agreement, in the presence of a notary, before registering their DP.
+The parties then wait 7 days before they can sign their agreement, in the presence of a notary, before registering their domestic partnership agreement.

 Issues that can be addressed in a domestic partnership agreement